Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks

 where $\ba_0$ collects the generation cost coefficients (cf.~\eqref{eq:P1}); the first $L=2N_b+1$ constraints in \eqref{eq:P2:g} correspond to the power flow equations \eqref{eq:P1:pg}--\eqref{eq:P1:ql} and the angle reference constraint \eqref{eq:P1:ref}, while constraints \eqref{eq:P2:m} correspond to the $M=4N_g+2N_b+E$ inequality constraints of \eqref{eq:P1}.
 Matrices $(\bL_{\ell},\bM_m)$ are drawn from the $\bM$ matrices appearing in the quadratic forms of \eqref{eq:P1}.
 Vectors $(\ba_{\ell},\bb_{\ell})$ correspond to rows of matrices $(\bA,\bB)$ in \eqref{eq:AB} for $\ell\leq2N_b$; and $\bzero$ for $\ell=2N_b+1$.
 Vectors $\bd_m$ are indicator (canonical) vectors and constants $f_m$ relate to generation, voltage, and line limits.

 Aiming at computing the sensitivity of a minimizer $\bx_{\btheta}^\top=[\bv^\top~\bx_g^\top]$ of~\eqref{eq:P2} with respect to $\btheta$, we explored the related literature.
+There has indeed been significant interest in computing the sensitivities of OPF minimizers with respect to load~\cite{Almeida94parametric}, \cite{Ajjarapu95OCPF}, \cite{Almeida2000varload}.
+However, the primary motivation for these works was to efficiently compute minimizers and look into binding constraints for a \emph{given trajectory} of load variations.
+Hence the related OPF was parameterized using a scalar conveniently varied over a range of interest.
+Seeking to compute the minimizer sensitivities with respect to the vector $\btheta$ in a relatively general setting, we explored beyond the power systems literature.
 Fortunately, there exists a rich corpus of work on perturbation analysis of continuous optimization problems with applications in operation research, economics, mechanics, and optimal control~\cite{shapiro2013perturbation}.
 The first approaches applied the implicit function theorem to the related first-order optimality conditions~\cite{fiacco1976sensitivity}.
 Thereon, many developments have been made towards relaxing the assumptions of initial works, and expanding the scope to conic programs~\cite{Conejo06}, \cite{Castillo06}, \cite{shapiro2013perturbation}, \cite{agrawal2020differentiating}.
 For several recent applications however, the early approaches of~\cite{fiacco1976sensitivity} are well suited due to their simplicity; see for example~\cite{AmosKotler17}.
 Building upon~\cite{fiacco1976sensitivity}, we next compute the sensitivities required for SI-DNN in Section~\ref{subsec:perturb}; and relax some of the needed assumptions in Section~\ref{subsec:existence}.